Tucupita: Geography

 The delta is covered mostly by mangrove swamp but there is a huge range of other flora and fauna, making it one of the world's more ecologically diverse places.
 Significant amounts of oil have been discovered in the western parts of the delta and there is apprehension that exploitation of this oil will cause substantial ecological damage.

+Climate

+Tucupita has a tropical monsoon climate (Köppen Am), bordering on a tropical savanna climate, with a short dry season from January to March.

 Religion

 Tucupita is the cathedral see of the Roman Catholic Apostolic Vicariate of Tucupita, with the Cathedral of the Divine Shepherdess.

 Tourism

 The main income of Tucupita comes from eco-tourism.
 The attractions are the birds, mammals and reptiles of the delta, and the villages of the local Indians, the Warao.
 Tourists can visit the remote parts of the delta and stay in the stilted houses of the Warao in the delta itself.

 There are bus connections to Bolivar City and other towns in the north of Venezuela, but in the delta itself only travel by boat is possible.